HRDAG/snap/README.md

-# A bit more detail.<sup>[1](#1)</sup>
+# A bit more detail
 **snap** is short for "snapshot."
 The point of snap is to separate the version control of data from source code.
 Version control systems are not good at handling big files (i.e., >1MB), so we don't keep them on github.
 Furthermore, much of our data is confidential, and we don't want to put it on a github server.
 Using snap for data, and github for code, we are able to segregate most (maybe all) of the actual data so it continues to live on our server 'eleanor' at HRDAG (maintained by Scott and Patrick) rather than in git.
 To see the location of the snap server, run `snap origin` (which also shows you the files in which the `snap_host` variable can be set).

 # How to: snap semantics

-Build your project as usual (input/ src/ output/ etc. )
+Build your project as usual (`input/` `src/` `output/` etc. )

 When you're ready (i.e. have some data in input or output), put it into snap.
-The syntax is simliar to git and can be used anything within a tree (like git):
+The syntax is similar to git and can be used anything within a tree (like git):

 ### push data to snap

   `snap push -m "this is my commit message for snap"`

-Uploading can take a while if you have a lot of data (unless you run the snap command on HRDAG's 'eleanor' server, which hosts the snap repo).
+Uploading can take a while if you have a lot of data (unless you run the snap command on HRDAG's `eleanor` server, which hosts the snap repo).
 Once it's done, snap will tell you a revision number.

 WARNING: if you're running an rsync from/to/on the snap server and/or you're running a snap push or pull, a new 'snap push' will kill them all; this could be fixed with an hour or so of Scott's time.